zeyad-essam-16/mern-docker-nginx-boilerplate/README.md

 - **Development**: `backend/.env.development` is bind-mounted to `.env` inside the container.
 This enables **dotenv** to pick up environment variables on changes without requiring image rebuilds or container restarts.

   > This setup allows **fast refresh** during development.
 Any updates to the `.env.development` file are immediately available to the backend via the `.env` binding.

-  > 🔍 **Why does `.env` show up in dev?**
-  > Docker bind-mounts your `.env.development` file to `.env` inside the container so dotenv can automatically load it.
-The empty `.env` file that may appear on your host machine can be ignored — it's just a side effect of the bind mount.

 - **Production**: `backend/.env.production` is provided using the `env_file:` directive in Docker Compose.